 History's Mysteries

-"Do undersea relics near Okinawa offer proof of a sophisticated civilization during the last ice age?
-Archeologists have long believed that civilization as we define it -- intelligent, tool-making, monument building, social humans -- began about 5,000 years ago.
-But submerged beneath the waves near the Japanese island of Yonaguni is evidence that may well overturn that long-held theory.
+Archeologists have long believed that civilization as they define it -- intelligent, tool-making, monument building, social humans -- began about 5,000 years ago.

-A small but persuasive number of scholars and scientists have long thought that "advanced" societies may have existed as long as 10,000 years ago.
-Their theories, however well reasoned and defended, have been hamstrung by a lack of evidence.
 But recent discoveries of man-made artifacts on the Pacific seafloor may well prove to be the smoking gun that will propel this alternative view of civilization to prominence".

-see the evidence with 'unique underwater footage' of
+see the evidence with 'unique underwater footage'

-the Yonaguni structures in the NEW DVD of the
+of the various Yonaguni structures in the

-'History Channel' television programme
+'History Channel' TV programme

 "Japan's Mysterious Pyramids"